 - team support – utilising your team members to control the task at hand

-- outsourcing – hiring consultants and experts can help you understand how SM works for your business
+- outsourcing – hiring consultants and experts can help you understand how social media works for your business